michelrodrigo/michelrodrigo.github.io/index.md

 ## Other activities

-During this time, I was also doing another activities:
+During this time, I was also doing other activities:
 - Personal tutor (math, physics, electronicis and programming)
 - Game developper: [Frog Around](https://github.com/michelrodrigo/frogAround).
 Don't get too excited, it was a simple little game written in python.
 I've also designed two physical games using arduino: [Argola](files/games/jogo_argola) and [Starwars](files/games/starwars).
 - Intership at [Fundação João Pinheiro](https://fjp.mg.gov.br/), where I worked in a [digital transformation project with R](https://github.com/FundacaoJoaoPinheiro/R/tree/main)